-In the past, Bristol was a well known and established trade centre for a variety of goods which were both imported and exported but now Bristol's economy has been transformed with a strong emphasis on financial, I.T., creative media, technology, defence, electronics and aerospace engineering.
-Bristol has the strongest digital media supply chain outside of London.
-It is a fantastic city for fresh enterprise and has been named as the best business incubator in the world.
-Last year, the former Prime Minister, Boris Johnson, visited in person to the Rolls Royce site in Bristol to meet with engineers from the naval and defence facilities who are leading towards net zero carbon emissions.
+In the past, Bristol, due to being a seaport, was a well known and established trade centre for a variety of goods which were both imported and exported.
+Bristol's modern economy has now been transformed with a strong emphasis on financial, I.T., creative media, technology, defence, electronics and aerospace engineering.
+Bristol has very high expectations and delivers its promises without fail - being predicted by top economists to be amongst the best in the whole of the UK for growth in employment by the second half of 2023.

-This year, it has been voted as the best city to take a short break and with millions of visitors each year, Bristol has one of the largest visitor economies in the UK worth billions of pounds.
+Within the last few years, it has regularly been voted as the best city to take a short break, one of the best places to live and also the happiest city!
+With millions of visitors each year, Bristol has one of the largest visitor economies in the UK.

-Bristol was the first city to be named European Green Capital and is committed to promoting clean methods of transport and energy.
+Bristol is a former European green capital, a gold sustainable food city, a fairtrade city and it is committed to promoting clean methods of transport and energy.
 It was also the first ‘cycling city’ in the UK which actively encourages cycling and even has its own Bicycle Mayor with the aim of half of all city trips to be taken by cycle by 2030.
 It also foresees being carbon neutral by the end of the decade.

 Despite all the state of the art technology, Bristol offers plenty of history such as Bristol Museum and Art gallery, Bristol Cathedral, Clifton Suspension Bridge, Brunel’s SS Great Britain which dates back to the mid 1800’s and the century old Calbot Tower.
 There are so many more historical and heritage sites in this wonderful city just waiting to be explored.
 You can find tranquillity away from the hustle and bustle by visiting one of the many quieter areas like Castle Park, Brandon Hill Park, Troopers Hill Nature Reserve and Snuff Mills with its beautifully relaxing water feature.

 Bristol's Harbourside was once a thriving dock used for trade but has been cleverly converted into a modern development which houses hotels, shops, restaurants and an assortment of water sports with the exciting Millenium Square situated nearby.